mikenguyen13/marketing_research/_book/10-modeling.md

 ### Log-transformation

-[@Manchanda_2004;@Wies_2019] used 1 in place of 0 for log-transformation.
+[@Manchanda_2004; @Wies_2019] used 1 in place of 0 for log-transformation.
 And also use 0.5 and 0.0001 for sensitivity analysis.

-To control for firm size effects, [@Wies_2019] scale advertising investments by the firm’s total assets in the given year
+To control for firm size effects, [@Wies_2019] scale advertising investments by the firm's total assets in the given year

 ## Endogeneity

 ### Control Function

 In the context of consumer choice model [@Petrin_2010]